noirbizarre/pytest-gitconfig/README.md

 - `gitconfig.set()` accepting either a `dict` or kwargs, as parsed data sections as dict or dotted-key-values.
 - `gitconfig.get()` to get a setting given its dotted key.
 Get a 2nd default value.
 Raise `KeyError` if config does not exists and `default` is not provided
+- `gitconfig.override()` a context manager setting the values and restoring them on exit

 It works by monkeypatching the `GIT_CONFIG_GLOBAL` environment variable.
 So, if you rely on this in a context where `os.environ` is ignored, you should patch it yourself using this fixture.